danielpigott/cloudflare-cli/README.md

     domain: <default-cloudflare-domain>
 ```

-or you have two more cloudflare accounts, and you can set up by this.
+If you have multiple cloudflare accounts, and you can set up accounts as below:

 ```yaml
 defaults: